infinum/eightshift-docs/website/blog/2023-09-05-wrapper-as-a-standalone-component.md

 <!--truncate-->

 :::Note
 [Wrapper](https://eightshift.com/docs/basics/blocks-wrapper/) is designed to be the ultimate top-level component that controls how your block behaves in the website layout.
 It is a sort of a 'section' in traditional builders.
-By default, you can control a whole lot of stuff, but there is an option to add your custom attributes and tailor the Wrapper to the needs of your project.
+By default, you can control a whole lot of stuff, but there is an option to add custom attributes and tailor the Wrapper to the needs of your project.
 :::

 ## What are WordPress templates?